polyfy/polylith/readme.md

 If all went well, the `poly` tool managed set the latest sha for the `:poly` alias by taking it from the `main` branch (the sha `da3bccf3a13ac30be8e31fedeab4de53c1efd951` is just an example).
-If not, you can find it [here](https://github.com/polyfy/polylith/commits/master) or you can get it by executing this command:
+If not, you can find it [here](https://github.com/polyfy/polylith/commits/issue-66) or you can get it by executing this command:
 ```
-poly ws get:settings:vcs:latest-polylith-sha branch:master
+poly ws get:settings:vcs:latest-polylith-sha branch:issue-66
 ```
 If you wonder how the `ws` command works or what all the settings are for, be patient, everything will soon be covered in detail.